Primarily European earwig (Forficula auricularia)

-Pest description and crop damage Earwigs are elongate, flattened, reddish-brown insects about 0.75 inch long.
-They are identified easily by the forceps-like pincers on the end of the abdomen.
+Pest description and crop damage Earwigs are elongate, flattened, reddish-brown insects about 0.75 inch long with forceps-like pincers on the end of their abdomens.
 They have chewing mouthparts and may be winged or wingless.
 Young earwigs (nymphs) are similar in appearance, but are white to olive green and lack wings.
 Earwigs are harmless to humans or animals, though they may give a slight pinch with their pincers.
 They can emit a foul-smelling liquid if alarmed.
-Earwigs feed primarily on decaying organic matter and are quite beneficial in that they consume small insects.
-However, they also may chew small holes in the leaves and fruit of stone and pome fruits.
+Earwigs feed primarily on decaying organic matter and are quite beneficial in that they consume smaller insects.
+However, they also may chew small holes in the leaves and overripe fruit of stone fruits.

 Biology and life history Earwigs overwinter just below the soil surface as both eggs and adults.
-In spring, females lay 20 to 50 smooth white to cream-colored eggs in the soil.
-The young grow through four to five nymphal stages until they reach adults by late summer.
+In spring, females lay 20 to 50 smooth white to cream-colored eggs in the soil then nurture the immature nymphs.
+The young grow through four to five instars until they reach adults by late summer.
 In fall, females may lay more eggs.
 Earwigs are active at night.
-During the day, they hide in moist, shady places such as compost piles or beneath stones, boards, and debris.
-They rarely fly, but can move rapidly or can be moved by lumber, cars, luggage, or other means.
-At night they are attracted to lights.
+During the day, they hide in moist, shady places such as compost piles and beneath stones, boards, or debris.
+They rarely fly, but are carried, inadvertently, with lumber, cars, luggage, or other materials.
+At night, earwigs are attracted to lights.

-Home Orchardists: Cultivation of the soil in early spring in areas where earwigs are present will disturb nests and expose eggs to predators.
+Home Orchardists: Cultivation of the soil in early spring in areas where earwigs are present will disturb nests, physically damage earwigs and expose eggs to predators.
 Do not allow debris and decaying organic matter to accumulate in the garden.
-Earwigs can be trapped by using Tanglefoot, "stickem," or a similar material applied to the trunk of the tree to prevent their crawling up.
-Before emergence of the nymphs, wrap the trunk tightly with plastic wrap to ensure the insects can't crawl beneath the wrap.
-Apply the Tanglefoot to the plastic wrap, not the tree, as it can soften bark.
+Before emergence of the nymphs, wrap the trunk tightly with plastic wrap to ensure that earwigs do not crawl beneath the wrap.
+Apply the Tanglefoot to the plastic wrap, not the tree as that can soften bark.
+Earwigs are trapped with Tanglefoot, "stickem," or a similar material applied to the trunk of the tree to prevent their crawling up.
 Remove these bands before winter.
-Earwigs also can be trapped following the monitoring techniques described above.
-Empty traps each morning into a pail of water topped with detergent.
+Earwigs may be trapped following the monitoring techniques described above.
+To dispose of the trapped insects, empty shelter traps each morning into a pail of water topped with detergent.
 Earwigs are attracted strongly to fish oil and to some extent vegetable oil.
-Insects can be trapped by filling a shallow container with the oil and burying it in soil up to its rim.
+Trap earwigs by filling a shallow container with the oil and burying it in soil up to its rim.

 Tachinid fly larvae are parasites of earwigs.